 Q. How do I obtain a review form?

 A. You can obtain forms in a variety of ways

-Printed forms are available from the Dean of the Faculty/Academic Vice President, Lowell Thomas 128, and from the Chair of the IRB.
+Printed forms are available from the Vice President for Academic Affairs/Dean of Faculty, Hancock Center 1016, and from the Chair of the IRB.
 An online copy of the form is available by clicking on the following link: